How to Build an On-Demand Delivery App: Mobile & Web Applications

 - The number of orders (per day/week/month).

-- Revenue made from orders from each separate partner.
+- The revenue made from orders from each separate partner.

 For your convenience and dynamic visualization, the data can be presented as infographics instead of simple tables.